katoragashua/katoragashua/README.md

 ### Hi there 👋
 # My name is Kator Jason Agashua.
 I am a Full-Stack Developer (MERN).
 ## My current Stack is: HTML, CSS, Tailwind, JavaScript, React, React Router, Node.JS and Expresss.
-## I have also worked with TypeScript and Redux, Node JS and Python.
+## I have also worked with TypeScript and Redux, and Python.
 - 🔭 I’m currently working on personal and company projects.
-- 🌱 I’m currently learning Node JS and Python for Backend development.
+- 🌱 I’m currently learning Python.
 - 👯 I’m looking to collaborate on Open Source projects.
 - 💬 Ask me about anything.
 - 📫 How to reach me: Phone - +234-8093792855, Email - katoragashua@outlook.com